dgp1130/blog/README.md

 Run tests with `npm test`.

+You can debug in VSCode with the `npm start` launch configuration.
+It will start a dev build and automatically connect to each Node process as it runs stop on breakpoints.

 Make a one-off build with `npm run build`.
 This is not all that useful for local development, but CI takes advantage of it.